rnnh/bioinfo-notebook/docs/linux_setup.md

 ## Usage

 ```
-This script downloads and installs Miniconda3, and uses conda to install \n
+This script downloads and installs Miniconda3, and uses conda to install
 the 'bioinfo-notebook' virtual environment.

 Before running this script...